mickjc750/str/README.md

 	int caller_line                        <-- The line within strbuf.c which called the allocator, this is also to support allocators which track caller ID.

 &nbsp;
-# Allocator examples
+# Allocator example
-Three of these provided under allocator_examples/
+One for stdlib's realloc is provided under allocator_example/

 &nbsp;
 # Buffer re-sizing